 The winter tires requirement does not apply:

 As soon as the temperature drops below 7°C, or when there is ice or snow on the road, the rubber compound of summer and all-season tires hardens and loses its grip.
-Moreover, the treads on summer tires are not designed to hold snow like those on winter tires.
+Moreover, the treads on summer and all-season tires are not designed to hold snow like those on winter tires.
 The snow held in the treads of winter tires helps improve their traction and grip.

 Since we can generally expect such weather conditions before December 1, it is highly recommended that you equip your vehicle with winter tires before this mandatory deadline.